bmc/brizzled/source/_posts/2011-06-29-initial-thoughts-on-google.markdown

 The +1 feature is Google's equivalent to Facebook's *Like*.

+{% blockquote %}
-> Use the +1 button to publicly show what you like, agree with, or
-> recommend on the web.
-The +1 button can appear in a variety of places,
-> both on Google and on sites across the web.
-For example, you might see a
-> +1 button for a Google search result, Google ad, or next to an article
-> you're reading on your favorite news site.
-Your +1’s and your social
-> connections also help improve the content you see in Google Search.
+Use the +1 button to publicly show what you like, agree with, or recommend on the web.
+The +1 button can appear in a variety of places, both on Google and on sites across the web.
+For example, you might see a +1 button for a Google search result, Google ad, or next to an article you're reading on your favorite news site.
+Your +1’s and your social connections also help improve the content you see in Google Search.
+{% endblockquote %}

 As with Facebook, you can +1 stuff on the web, as well as in Google+;
 Google acts as an intermediary, so when you +1 a non-Google site, the site